Admin Permissions Required

 This access can only be granted by an Office 365 Global Administrator so you will need to get a Admin to grant this using the above link before you sign up to Sentinel.

 Note: Some Power BI datacentres now allow a Power BI Service Admin to authorise this.
-Power BI Service Admin is a new permission level added in late 2019, which is different from (and superior to) a Power BI Admin.
+Power BI Service Admin is a new permission level, which is different from (and superior to) a Power BI Workspace Admin.

 The process is: